• Skip to primary navigation

 2. The Cream Cheese Frosting

-Using plain vanilla frosting on top of a sugar cookie topped with fruit is just a bit too much sweetness going on.
+I tested vanilla frosting and it was just a bit too sweet.
 Cream cheese frosting is the perfect ingredient to balance all of that out.
-Similar to our Chocolate Buttercream Frosting, this one comes together SO easily with just a few ingredients:
+Similar to our Chocolate Buttercream Frosting, this one comes together SO easily with just a few ingredients.

 • Kiwi